A fresh Asian-style chopped salad with an easy, homemade soy ginger dressing!

 I have a serious weakness for chopped salads.

-A crunchy salad that features a huge mess of raw veggies and a light vinaigrette?
 A salad where every bite includes a little bit of everything?
 Every forkful is mixed perfection?
-Oh my.

-This Asian-style chopped salad with a 5-minute homemade soy ginger dressing is amazing.
-Such great colors and such great texture from all the different veggies and such great flavor from the easy dressing.
+Such great colors and such great texture and serious crunch from all the different veggies and such great flavor from the easy dressing.
 (It's the same one I use in my brown rice Buddha bowl.)

 Plus, all you have to do is chop, mix, shake and combine.
 Couldn’t be simpler!

-I imagine this could be stretched to feed 4 people, but I wrote it as 2-3 because we took it down.
-No leftovers for lunch the next day, sadly.
 I’ll just have to double up and hide part of it next time.
-I can’t be trusted near a chopped salad.
+I can’t be trusted near a chopped salad. 😉

-Two tips before I leave you:
+Two tips to share with you:

 1. You can buy your veggies at the salad bar at the grocery store if you don’t want to have a full head of broccoli and cauliflower and a whole bag of carrots, etc.